A flood prevention system is vital for the following reasons:

 Regularly check your laundry

-- When water enters the washing machine via rubber hoses more prone to breaking or becoming dislodged.
+- When water enters the washing machine via worn hoses it is more prone to breaking or becoming dislodged.

-- Regularly check for signs of blistering or cracking, and for additional peace of mind, consider upgrading to metal alternatives.
+- Check for signs of cracking, and for additional peace of mind, consider upgrading to metal alternatives.

 - As a cautionary measure, turn off these valves before leaving on holidays, just as you would any other appliance.